Last Updated on

-Food, clothing, and shelter – that’s pretty much what babies need at the very basic level, along with good sleep and a loving environment.
-But despite that, you may be upset that your child is not eating properly.
-He may not be communicating his hunger as frequently as needed, or not eating the portion he should have at the scheduled meal times.
+Food, clothing, and shelter – that’s pretty much what babies need at a very basic level, along with good sleep and a loving environment.
+Despite that, you may be upset that your child is not eating properly.
+He may not be communicating his hunger as frequently as needed or not eating good enough portions at scheduled meal times.
 This could affect his weight gain and cause even more worry to you regarding his growth.
-So if you’re wondering how to increase baby appetite naturally, here are some things you could definitely try out.
+So, if you’re wondering how to increase a baby’s appetite naturally, here are some things you could definitely try out.

 Some of the common causes of low appetite in infants are,